What is Twice Exceptional?

 The Take-Away

-Twice-exceptional children have a special and unique skill set to offer the world, and with the correct nurturing and care, they can become global leaders in their chosen fields.
+Twice-exceptional teens have a special and unique skill set to offer the world, and with the correct nurturing and care, they can become global leaders in their chosen fields.
 Having been given the proper tools to manage their struggles, they can use their strengths to change the world.

 To receive more content like this to your inbox, don’t forget to subscribe to our newsletter below.